 Estate Sales Tip #1: Examine items carefully

-Additionally, craftsmen would often leave their maker’s mark or signature tucked away within a piece, signing the underside of drawers, panels and other interior corners.
-The same logic can be applied for identifying antique silver and works of art.
+Additionally, craftsmen would often leave their maker’s mark or signature tucked away within a piece, signing the underside of drawers, panels, and other interior corners.
+The same logic can be applied for identifying antique silver, jewelry, and works of art.
 A signature provides a window into deeper research on an antique and its hidden potential.

-When it come to finding quality antiques in the resale market and at estate sales, keeping an open mind can reveal unlikely treasures in your search.
-Works of art with unremarkable subject matter can be paired with an exquisite frame worth more than the art itself.
+When it comes to finding quality antiques in the resale market and at estate sales, keeping an open mind can reveal unlikely treasures in your search.
+Works of art with an unremarkable subject matter can be paired with an exquisite frame worth more than the art itself.
 Or a refurbished lamp sporting an original Tiffany shade can fetch a pretty resale penny.
 It pays to pay attention to the parts as well as the whole of an antique!
+Estate sales are a treasure trove of rare finds and unique designs to suit every taste.
+And this is particularly true with vintage jewelry.
+From vintage engagement rings that whisper tales of romance to statement necklaces that command attention, estate jewelers curate an extraordinary selection of jewelry.

 Estate Sales Tip #2: Bring your toolkit

-While inspecting an antique, your greatest tools are a tape measure, notepad, magnifying glass, light and magnet.
-The light and magnifying glass will help you assess condition, and determine if an antique is authentically old or just made to look that way.
+While inspecting an antique, your greatest tools are a tape measure, notepad, magnifying glass, light, and magnet.
+The light and magnifying glass will help you assess the condition, and determine if an antique is authentically old or just made to look that way.

 If you’re on the hunt for silver at an estate sale, a magnet is your new best friend.
 Real silver is not magnetic, so a sticking magnet can help you determine the difference between silver and silver plate.
 And to ensure whatever you bring home suites your space, measure measure measure.